Dog love graphic

-Surgical sterilization of the female dog, commonly referred to as spaying, is one of the most significant aspects of female dog care an owner can provide.
-The benefits to the dog far outweigh simply not having puppies, though as pet over-population looms as a societal problem, it is important to be part of the solution rather than part of the problem.
+Surgical sterilization of the female dog, commonly referred to as spaying, is one of the most significant aspects of care an owner can provide for their female dog.
+The benefits to the dog far outweigh simply not having puppies, though as pet overpopulation looms as a societal problem, it is important to consider the bigger picture as well and be part of the solution rather than part of the problem.

-Spaying involves removal of the uterus and ovaries.
-It is a major surgery but a commonly performed one, ideally performed while a female dog is still in puppyhood, prior to her first heat cycle.
+Spaying involves the removal of the uterus and ovaries.
+It is a major surgery but a very commonly performed one, most safely performed while a female dog is still in puppyhood, prior to her first heat cycle.

-Here Are all the Reasons you should Spay your Female Dog
+All the Reasons you Should Spay your Female Dog

 Mammary Cancer Prevention